rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 >Example:
 ><CITE>Poetry of animated nature illustrated : a chaste, interesting and instructive present for juveniles. -- Second edition. -- Philadelphia : Published by Robert A. Smith, 1848</CITE>
-Note on manifestation: <CITE>Title, edition statement, and imprint taken from printed wrapper.<CITE>
+Note on manifestation: <CITE>Title, edition statement, and imprint taken from printed wrapper<CITE>
 > (Title page reads: Poetry of animated nature illustrated.
 In a series of numbers.
 Philadelphia: Published by Robert A. Smith, 1846)
 > (*Comment*: Information is transcribed in four elements: [Title proper](/DCRMR/title/Title-proper/); [Other title information](/DCRMR/title/Other-title-information/); [Edition statement](/DCRMR/edition/Edition-statement/) and [Publication statement](/DCRMR/ppdm/Publication-statement/).
 The example is formatted according to ISBD for clarity)